 Updated 21 July 2021:

 The information in this page is intended to support fundraising in UK nations where formal and legal Government restrictions, such as social distancing, are in place.
-Guidance on fundraising in UK nations where formal restrictions have ended.
+This guidance has been superseded by the guidance here.

 View any updates made to the page, with the most recent listed first.